vnguyhuyeditz/Mahiro-ware/README.md

 ## Disclaimer

 This project modifies Windows user settings, including cursors, wallpaper, and sound configuration.
 Changes affect only the current user profile and can be reverted manually through Windows Settings.
+Bugs might appear.
+Run it at your own risk!

 ## License